hackingjpr/Group3-4App/README.md

 Increasing the number of samples will of course increase the length of time for the upcoming processes so we recommend ~10 sample batches.
 This will make looking through the results easier and will speed up the process.

 If uploading Expression data you will be asked to give up to two further inputs:
-1. Selecting whether to scale your results against Williamson et. al's data frame or against your own uploaded data.
+1. Selecting whether to scale your results against the data frame of Williamson et al. or against your own uploaded data.
 2. If you selected scaling against your own uploaded data you will be asked if you want to filter out any outliers.
 This is done via a sliding scale from one to four, for removing samples more than one to four standard deviations from the mean.

 ## Step Two - Generate Group 3-4 Scores